 Guide to Choices in HS Languages by Grade Grade 9 Languages 9th Grade students wishing to take classes to maintain their native language (other than French, German or Spanish) should check with the Home Language Enrichment (HLE) coordinator for availability.
 Please note that the courses offered at level 4 in French, German and Spanish are aimed at non-native speakers.
 These courses, therefore, do not cater to: - bilingual 9th-grade students whose ability exceeds level 4; - 9th-grade students whose mother tongue is the target language; - 9th-grade students who have studied the language at the secondary school level or have acquired certificates for an accredited course abroad (e.g. CNED for French).
 The above students are advised to enrich their experience in 9th grade by starting or continuing their learning of a different foreign language, or undertaking an elective.
-Please note that incoming Grade 9 students (Class of 2028) will NOT be able to start the Anticipated IB Standard Level (SL) DP1 course in French, German or Spanish in Grade 10, as the Anticipated pathway is being phased out at ACS Cobham.
+Please note that incoming Grade 9 students (Class of 2029) will NOT be able to start the Anticipated

+IB Standard Level (SL) DP1 course in French, German or Spanish in Grade 10, as the Anticipated pathway is no longer offered at ACS Cobham.
 However, students who speak the language fluently but have not received any formal education in the language might find joining a level 4 class beneficial.
 We recommend that such students contact the school to complete a placement test in order to determine their correct placement.
 Grade 10 Languages Due to diminishing numbers, some previously taught languages in 10th Grade are no longer offered.
 Students wishing to continue and practice their native languages should continue with the NLE program in 10th grade.
 However, if there is sufficient demand for the same native language, and if an appropriate teacher is available, then Language 10 classes may be offered.
 These are advanced language courses to further develop academic reading, listening, writing and speaking of the target language and not a second language class.
 Students will be pre-assessed to determine their suitability.
-Currently we offer taught Russian classes.
+Please note the Anticipated IB pathway is no longer offered and students who have completed Level 4 and want to continue language progression should consider taking the language as an AP course, providing an additional qualification even if they wish to do the IB.
 Grade 11 and Grade 12 Languages If students have not met the language requirements of the High School Diploma or have not studied a foreign language in their previous school, they may take up to two credits in any of the language courses, subject to meeting prerequisites.
-Please note that two the two consecutive credits must be in the same language.
+Please note that the two consecutive credits must be in the same language.
 High School World Languages Courses French French 1 = 1 credit This one-year course introduces students to the French language and culture.
-It promotes listening, speaking, reading and writing skills so that students can communicate in the language at a basic level in a French-speaking country.
+It promotes listening, speaking, reading and writing skills so that students can communicate in the language at a basic level in a Frenchspeaking country.
 This course should not be taken if the student intends to take IB French ab initio.
 French 2 = 1 credit Prerequisite: French 1 or Middle School French 1B with a 4 or higher in the second Semester.
 This one-year course reviews and reinforces skills learned in the first year.
 By the end of this course, students should be able to communicate ideas related to the present, past and future.
 Cultural content continues to play an important part of this course.
 French 3 = 1 credit Prerequisite: French 2 with a 4 or higher grade in the second semester.